Jake Petricka: Toronto Blue Jays

 On February 8, 2018, Petricka signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
 He was added to the 40-man roster and activated on May 4.
 He was optioned to the Triple-A Buffalo Bisons the next day, and recalled again on May 8 when Roberto Osuna was placed on administrative leave.
 Petricka split time between the Blue Jays bullpen and the Bisons, logging 45 2/3 innings for the Blue Jays in 41 appearances.
 On November 2, 2018, he cleared waivers and entered free agency.

 Milwaukee Brewers

 On January 12, 2019, Petricka signed with the Milwaukee Brewers.
 He was designated for assignment on April 27, 2019, and outrighted on May 1.

 Texas Rangers

-Petricka was traded to the Texas Rangers for cash considerations or a player to be named later on June 14, 2019, and was assigned to the Triple-A Nashville Sounds.
-He became a free agent following the 2019 season.
+Petricka was traded to the Texas Rangers for cash considerations or a player to be named later on June 14, 2019.
+In 24 relief outings for the Triple–A Nashville Sounds, he compiled a 5.06 ERA with 29 strikeouts and 4 saves.
+Petricka elected free agency following the season on November 4.

-Second stint with the Blue Jays
+Toronto Blue Jays (second stint)

 On February 7, 2020, Petricka signed a minor league contract with the Toronto Blue Jays.
-He was released on September 9, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Petricka was released by the Blue Jays organization on September 9.